 Chino Hills, San Bernardino County

 Chino Hills State Park is a more quiet park in the hills with some nice hiking trails.
-I visited before the “super bloom” and again just recently.
+I visited just before the 2017 superbloom and again during the 2017 superbloom season.
 Prior to the bloom, the hills were a rich green color.
 Now the hills are a bright yellow although you can find some patches of orange poppies and other pretty flowers in the mix.

 The area is pretty quiet during the week and is probably not as busy as some of the other spots on the list on a weekend.
 So if you’re looking to get away from the crowds, chase the wildflowers at Chino Hills State Park.